Best Bait for Surf Fishing: Where To Get Them And How To Rig Them

 How To Hook Sand Fleas

 Hooking mole crabs is done in one common way, and to be honest, it's not that great.
-The shell and internals are weak, they are very soft, and it is not easy for a hook to stay inside – especially if casting some distance.
+The shell and internals are weak, they are very soft, and it is not easy for a hook to stay inside – especially if casting some distance with a heavy surf rod.

 Something you may not have thought about is that the heavier your sinker weight, the more force the sand flea is entering the water with and a heavy weight will pull the sand flea into the water so fast that it will rip it right off the hook.
 Use very light weights with sand fleas when casting.